tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 In particular, every API entry in a library should have that library name in its Associated list.

 #### Introduced
-The LiveCode version in which the API entry was first available.
+The version in which the API entry was first available.

 #### OS
 A comma-delimited list specifying which operating systems the API entry is available for.
 One or more of the following: